As Christians, we know we’re supposed to make God our number one priority. It’s all throughout the Bible.

 What things are you willing to splurge on?
 Which purchases do you have to rationalize?
 For example, maybe you routinely buy your children more and more toys – even though they already have more than they know what to do with.
 Or maybe you love shoes… or coffee… or Target.
 You can easily spend more than you mean to.

 But what about when it comes to buying Christian living books, giving to those in need or attending Christian women’s conferences?
 Are you still so excited to hand over your money to support a good cause?
+Do you get excited about your Christian subscription box that shows up every month?

 Or do you suddenly decide you can’t afford it (when you know you really could)?
 Or you decide you don’t really need it… (even though you’ll probably just spend the money on something else you don’t really need).
 Honestly, you’d really rather just hoard all your money for yourself so you can chase the American dream.